critmcdonald/javascript-charts/02_css.md

 * Save your code.
 * Go to your browser and refresh (or reopen) that page.

 You've now added some DNA to your skeleton.
 You've got red hair, just like me!
-[Example](02_mychart.html)
+[Example code](02_mychart.html)

 NEXT, the brain and muscles: [Javascript](03_javascript.md)